rkuma183/wilsonmar.github.io/_posts/2017-08-22-cloud-foundry.md

 Hashicorp Consul, and Puppet Zookeeper.
 There are also the Spring Cloud implementations of Eureka and Consul.

+<a target="_blank" href="https://docs.google.com/document/d/1qdLNIWQQzluXw5rnc39raAYOnnSdDUjhUOrovUE0NJI/edit#heading=h.f54rg2dpu35y">NOTE</a>: A large effort to remove the Consul open source project from the Cloud Foundry platform’s internal architecture is in progress.
+More updates on the CF Runtime’s approach to distribute locking and service discovery can be found here.

 ### Service Discovery Design Pattern

 Service discovery makes it easy for clients to find routes to dynamic services.